 - Credential Documents (for degrees, license, ordination and/or commission)

-- Scholarship and Need-Based Aid Application Statement (optional)
+- Need-Based Scholarship Application Statement (optional)

 Certificate Application Form: Applicants will apply via CIIS’ application portal, where applicants will submit their information and documents.
 This process will be completed online including paying the application fee.

 In addition, your goals are important to us.
 Please share with us what you hope to do with this certificate.
-Make sure to consider both the ways you might use this training for your current work in the world, to expand your skills in advocating for inclusion and equity in healthcare, and how this training can contribute to your long-term life goals.
+Make sure to consider the ways you might use this training for your current work in the world, to expand your skills in advocating for inclusion and equity in healthcare, and how this training can contribute to your long-term life goals.

 Resume or Curriculum Vitae: Applicants will include a resume or CV that outlines the history of their higher education, licensure, ordainment, or commission status, practica, internships, residencies, work in service to communities, pastoral care, and fieldwork.